ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 explicitly making it a model input, we make it clear that all sources of stochasticity emanate from this input.
-Furthermore, it more obvious that a random sample from a specific family of approximate distributions is obtained by feeding this source of stochasticity through successive layers of deterministic transformations.
+Furthermore, it more obvious that a random sample from a specific family of approximate distributions is obtained by feeding this source of stochasticity through a number of successive deterministic transformations.

 For example, we could provide samples drawn from the Uniform distribution as noise input.
-By applying a number of deterministic transformations known as the Gumbel-softmax reparameterization trick [#jang2016]_, we obtain samples from a Categorical distribution.
+By applying a number of deterministic transformations that constitute the Gumbel-softmax reparameterization trick [#jang2016]_, we obtain samples from a Categorical distribution.
 This allows us to perform inference on *discrete* latent variables, and can be implemented in this framework by modifying just a few lines of code!

 .. figure:: ../../images/vae/encoder.svg